 REGAIN provides a critical forum for individuals and organizations working in regenerative agriculture to learn and collaborate.
 REGAIN seeks to connect, inform, and empower educators, advocates, and leading practitioners working to advance regenerative agriculture.

-REGAIN is currently under development and a full launch is expected in late summer of 2020.
+REGAIN is currently under development and a full launch is expected in October 2020.

-The Group GAP community of practice for local food Quality Management Systems and GroupGAP implementation.
+The Food Safety and Quality community of practice for local food Quality Management Systems and GroupGAP implementation.
 This group has a listserv for posting and responding to questions and meets monthly.
 To learn more or join, email Elizabeth Atwell.

 The Food Hub community of practice is an online listserv where practitioners learn from each other to build their capacity to support food hubs.
 Join here.